 One of the best ways to find a used engine is to visit a scrapyard.
 Scrapyards are set up so people can walk through them and “pull their own parts.”
 It’s hard work but well worth it.
 Further, you need to make sure you’re getting the right make and engine model.
 Scrap yards are also online.
 You’ll need the engine specs to plugin online.
 Look for an engine with low mileage and a warranty.

 Consumers need the VIN number, engine code, and production date to make sure the used engine fits.
 Look for an engine that fits without having to replace too many parts.
 It’s okay if something like a manifold needs changing.
 Next, obtain the engine’s history by ordering a CarFax report.
 Make sure the engine has not been damaged due to an accident.
 Further, you’ll need to verify the engine’s compression and oil pressure.
 Make sure the internal parts are up to snuff.
 If you’re ordering an engine, be sure to get a mechanic’s input.
 Likewise, let a mechanic inspect the engine you pull in the scrap yard.

 Finally, be sure to verify the trustworthiness of online suppliers.
 There are plenty of review sites online.
 Shipping costs are expensive, so be sure to get a printed invoice.
 In addition, get a printed copy of any warranty that’s involved.
+There are also some trusted websites that sell genuine OEM parts, these websites vary from country to country.
+For example, if you live in Canada and own a Toyota, you can get all the genuine Toyota OEM parts here.
 You will have to do a little legwork to find a quality used engine, but your pocketbook will be happy.